0xjjpa/AIESEC-Chrome-Extension/README.md

 * Ability to see which params were chosen in a saved search
 * Create a specific storage library for Chrome with a B* tree to optimize read to the Chrome Storage.

+## Notes

+Line 1094 in an Error response is the line where you can see whether a response is successful or not through the Chrome Dev Tool "Network" inspector.

 ## Chrome Extension
 Currently this repository still holds the content of an improved Google Chrome application using the following technologies: